-A building or group of buildings which constitute a facility, correction center, or camp in the Department of Health and Human Services or the Department of Corrections.
+A building or group of buildings which constitute a facilityin the Department of Health and Human Services or the Department of Corrections.

 It is understood that each of the agencies listed in Appendix A of this Agreement is a separate work location.
 It is also understood that, except as may be agreed differently between the Department of Corrections and the Union: